top of page

 Remains of the old Alice grist mill.

 Nowadays, if you were to drive down Salem Church Road, chances are you would have no idea that you were driving past a once-thriving community.
-However, up until the first decade of the 20th Century, Alice was an active community with a cotton mill, a grist mill, sorghum syrup mill, a blacksmith shop, one-room school, and houses.
+Up until the first decade of the 20th Century, Alice was an active community with a cotton mill, grist mill, sorghum syrup mill, blacksmith shop, one-room school, and houses.

 Alice School - a one room country school